rizwan95/ohmyswift.com/_posts/2019-08-31-introducing-urlsessionwebsockettask-native-websocket-implementation-using-swift-5.md

   Swift 5
 date: 2019-08-31 19:10 +0530
 comments: true
+category: URLSession
-category: Swift, iOS, websockets, URLSessionWebSocketTask
+tags: [swift, iOS, websockets, URLSessionWebSocketTask]
+author: Rizwan
 ---

 We all love WebSockets, don't we?
 They have a vast range of applications such as chat applications, push notifications, and much more.
 I got excited when I stumbled upon